Alison Crowdus is a powerlifter based in Northern Kentucky, USA who has qualified for the XPC Finals at the Arnold Sports Festival.

 This follows many years of sport including 13 years of cheerleading, throwing shot put and discus in high school, lifting recreationally and then powerlifting.
-“I love competing and am always trying to beat myself” Ali told us.
+“I love competing and am always trying to beat myself” Ali told Great Vegan Athletes.

-Competing in the superheavyweight category of 198+lbs/90+ kgs or 220+lbs/100+kg, Ali currently (March 2017) weighs in at 245lbs (111kg) and has shown an impressive level of strength.
-She has competed in raw lifts but has had much more success with equipped lifting.
+Competing in the superheavyweight category of 198+lbs (90+ kgs) or 220+lbs (100+kg), as of March 2017 she weighed in at 245lbs (111kg) and has shown an impressive level of strength.
+Ali has competed in raw lifts but has had much more success with equipped lifting.

-Achieving a total of 1405lb (204kg) equipped she has qualified for the Arnold and established her as a nationally recognised athlete.
-This includes lifts of:
+Achieving a total of 1405lb (639kg) equipped she has qualified for the Arnold and established her as a nationally recognised athlete.

 In September 2012, Ali changed to a vegan diet.